kbdharun/Java-Programs/Class/Sep_6_class/notes.md

 ## General Notes

 - Class can be prefixed with static.
-- In C,C++ we can define function after main, and we will get compilation error.
-Similarly in Java, it considers it as an undefined datamember.
+- In C, and C++ we can define function after main, and we will get a compilation error.
+Similarly in Java, it considers it as an undefined data member.
 - Abstract class:-
-- Memory isn't allocated in class definition unless *static datamember* as class is a blueprint.
-And memory can only be allocated by Object.
+- Memory isn't allocated in class definition unless *static data member* as class is a blueprint.
+And memory can only be allocated by an Object.

 ### Nested class